 Having this information gives you a massive advantage over people who set up their first campaign without taking these things into account.
 Let’s get started.
 (NB: If any of the following images are too small, you can view larger versions by clicking them).

 Finally, before we get started, it’s worth noting that Google regularly updates the way AdWords works, so you may find you experience differs slightly from the one detailed below.

 Go to https://www.google.co.uk/adwords/ hit the “start now” button and fill in the relevant details.
 (You’ll need to set up a Google account if you don’t already have one.)

 Then, ignore the button which says “create your first campaign” and instead click “creating advanced campaigns”.

-Campaign name – Give your campaigns names that are clear and meaningful.
-Avoid names like “Campaign #1″ (the default option).
+Campaign name – Make sure your campaign name makes it really obvious what you’re promoting, so you can recognise it when you log back in to AdWords.
+Avoid names like “Campaign #1” (the default option).
 Instead, come up with a naming system that allows you to see at a glance what the campaign is about.
-You’ll probably want to name it after the product or service you’re advertising.

 Type – Here you get to select which of Google’s ad networks you’d like to use.
 In this guide we’ll focus on the search network only.